nkoorty/Starcast/README.md

 This smart contract promotes transparency and integrity in the voting process, enabling secure expression of preferences and easy access to the vote results.

-For more details, refer to the source code above.
+For more details, refer to the source code SimpleVoting.sol.

 ### How to Run
 npm install -i